virtualstores/tt2/_includes/android/code-sample-tt2-start-visit.md

         // We recommended to use these tags as they are already
         // prepared in the CMS for data filtering. tags = mapOf(
-            "userID" to user.ID,
+            "userId" to user.ID,
-            "userGender" to user.gender,
+            "gender" to user.gender,
-            "userAge" to user.age
+            "age" to user.age
         ),
         metaData = mapOf(
             "customTag" to "customData"